 Benign insulinomas are usually removed by surgery with the intention being to remove the tumour fully and achieve a long-term cure and normal life expectancy.
-The surgery takes place as an inpatient in specialist hospitals and is completed by a specialist pancreatic surgeon with support from the endocrine (hormone specialist) team.
+The surgery takes place in specialist hospitals and is completed by a specialist pancreatic surgeon with support from the endocrine (hormone specialist) team.
 The extent of the surgery depends on the location and size of the tumour.
 Sometimes it is possible to do a smaller operation that cuts out only the insulinoma (enucleation).
 However, in some cases it may also be necessary to remove larger portions of the pancreas in a more complicated operation.

-Medication may be used to increase blood sugar levels before the operation in order to control low blood glucose levels.
+Medication may be used to increase blood glucose levels before the operation in order to control low blood glucose levels.
 Commonly used drugs include diazoxide and somatostatin analogues (e.g. lanreotide and octreotide).

-Patients should also be given dietary advice to ensure a frequent supply of carbohydrates to try and prevent blood sugar levels dropping.
+Patients should also be given dietary advice to ensure a frequent supply of carbohydrates to try and prevent blood glucose levels dropping.
 For example, small meals can be taken more frequently, for example five to six times a day.
 A food additive such as guar gum can also be used to lengthen the time the body can absorb carbohydrates.
-How to manage a low blood sugar accurately along with activities to avoid whilst at risk of a low blood sugar should be explained to all patients.